 Emotional advertising lets you use emotions to encourage customers to purchase your products.
 One way to approach emotional marketing is via the rhetorical triangle.
 This triangle’s three sides are the speaker (ethos), audience (pathos), and message (logos).
 Your advertising strategy will include all three of these elements, and emotional advertising lets you create a message that connects with your audience.

 You can also learn to understand emotional marketing without the rhetorical triangle.
-This guide will help you understand what it is, why it is important, and showcase some emotional marketing examples for inspiration.
+This guide will help you understand what emotion in advertising is, why it is important, and showcase some emotional marketing examples for inspiration.

 What is emotional advertising?